MicrosoftDocs/customer-insights/topics/preview/instrument-your-website.md

 ---
-title: Get started with the web SDK for Dynamics 365 Customer Insights engagement insights capability
+title: Get started with the web SDK
 author: ruthaisabokhae
-description: Learn how to use the engagement insights capability SDK to instrument your website. ms.author: ruthai ms.date: 10/14/2020 ms.service: product-insights ms.topic: conceptual
+description: Learn how to use the engagement insights capability SDK to instrument your website. ms.author: ruthai ms.date: 10/19/2020 ms.service: product-insights ms.topic: conceptual
 robots: noindex,nofollow